User Manual¶

 LOPT : Use legacy QUICK optimizer instead of DL-FIND.

-GTOL : User defined maximum RMS value of the gradient vector.
-Default: 4.5E-4
+GTOL : User defined convergence criterion for RMS value of the gradient vector.
+Default: 4.5E-4 (using tighter convergence criteria may require tightening SCF convergence, see TIGHTINT keyword)

-ETOL : User defined maximum energy change between two consecutive optimization cycles.
+ETOL : User defined convergence criterion for maximum energy change between two consecutive optimization cycles.
 Default: 1.0E-6

 ALLOW_BAD_SCF : Allow unconverged SCF in geometry optimization.
 By default, the optimization will not proceed if the SCF fails to converge.